marcopaganini/clipsync/README.md

 ## Tricks and tips

-* You can also copy the output of any program to the local and all remote clipboards via command-line by running `yourcommand | clips copy`.
+* You can also copy the output of any program to the local and all remote clipboards via command-line by running `yourcommand | clipsync copy`.
 Running this command on a remote machine will also populate your local clipboard.
-* You can paste the clipboard to the standard output using `copy paste`.
+* You can paste the clipboard to the standard output using `clipsync paste`.
 * It's possible to configure tmux to send the results of a copy operation to all other clipboards.
 For that, just edit your `~/.tmux.conf` file and add:

   ```
-  bind-key -T copy-mode-vi Enter send-keys -X copy-pipe-and-cancel "clips copy --filter | xclip -i -f -selection primary | xclip -i -selection clipboard 2>/dev/null"
+  bind-key -T copy-mode-vi Enter send-keys -X copy-pipe-and-cancel "clipsync copy --filter | xclip -i -f -selection primary | xclip -i -selection clipboard 2>/dev/null"
   ```

   Change `copy-mode-vi` do `copy-mode` if you don't use vi keyboard mapping for your scrollback buffer in tmux.